 The death of a loved one can be one of the hardest things that we experience in our lives.
-To help people navigate through the journey of grieving a loved one who has died, St. Monica's Bereavement Ministry offers support groups and provides information about grief resources in the broader community.
+To help people navigate through the journey of grieving a loved one who has died, St. Monica's Bereavement Ministry offers an annual Mass of Remembrance, support groups and provides information about grief resources in the broader community.

 Are you grieving the loss of a loved one?
 You don't have to do alone!